ElektraInitiative/libelektra/src/plugins/process/README.md

 ## Limitations

-This plugin cannot act as a proxy for itself to prevent loops.
+This plugin cannot act as a proxy for itself to prevent loops.+